-static/flow (forthcoming spring) Glen Foerd on the Delaware, Philadelphia, PA.
+static/flow (November 18, 2021) Glen Foerd on the Delaware, Philadelphia, PA.
 Curated improvisational concert with Bismuth Quartet, Nicholas McNamara, and Matt Engle to accompany sculptural installations.
 This project is part of the residency at Glen Foerd on the Delaware.

 CFEVA Members Exhibition (January - February) Center for Emerging Visual Arts, Philadelphia, PA.
 “The Cleaning Women,” 4 porcelain mosaics.